Get more information about Northern Essex Community College by clicking links below:

 Note: The estimated default rate of students taking federal student loans in 2011 was around 19%.

 To help students and recent graduates, Northern Essex Community College may offer services to students including:

 - Weekend and night classes available

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how NECC compares for both graduation and transfer rates against other community colleges in Essex County and community colleges in Massachusetts in total.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how NECC compares for both graduation and transfer rates against other community colleges in Essex and community colleges in Massachusetts in total.